 The sports coached are football, rugby, hockey, netball and cricket with regular competitive fixtures against other local schools enabling the students to transfer the skills that they learn into a match environment.
 After-school practice sessions allow pupils extra time to develop their skills alongside their fitness generally; these are open to every child in the school and there is no need to sign up, pupils can simply turn up and play.
-There are also weekly after school coaching sessions for those who want more sporting practice.
+There are also separate extra-curricular clubs offering, for example, tennis, fencing and judo.

 We boast a sports department containing numerous qualified coaches over a wide range of sports.
 This enables us to excel in every area of our high quality curriculum.

-Sport at Kingswood House has moved from strength to strength, highlighted by our ability to compete a high level of prep school sport.
+Sport at Kingswood House has moved from strength to strength, highlighted by our ability to compete at a high level of prep school sport.

 We will be hosting our Home fixtures throughout the Autumn & Spring Terms for Football and Rugby at Parsons Mead Sports Ground (Ashtead KT21 2PE) for pupils in Years 3-6 and at Glyn School Sports Pavilion (Ewell KT17 3DS) for pupils in Years 7-11.
 During the Summer Term at the Pavilion, main ground, Ashtead Cricket Club.

 Barney Cowie – Director of Sport – email@example.com